Bhavyajalap/Chatbot/README.md

 # Chatbot
-This is the customize chatbot for dataset build using flask.
+This is the chatbot for the customize dataset using flask.

-Directory
+Directory Representation

 chatbot